dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 ## How to set Microsoft Edge as the default protected browser for your organization

 This setting allows you to configure which browser app your users will be directed to use.
-This setting should be targeted to Microsoft Edge on iOS and/or Android.
-If this setting is set to "True", Microsoft Edge will be set as the browser your users are prompted to use.
-If the value is set to "False" your users will continue to be directed to use the Managed Browser.
+This setting should be targeted to Microsoft Edge on iOS or Android.
+If this setting is set to "True," Microsoft Edge will be set as the browser your users are prompted to use.
+If the value is set to "False," your users will continue to be directed to use the Managed Browser.
-- If the user does not have either Managed Browser or Microsoft Edge downloaded, this app config will determine which app the user will be prompted to download.
+- If the user doesn't have either Managed Browser or Microsoft Edge downloaded, this app config setting will determine which app the user will be prompted to download.
-- If the user has both the Managed Browser and Microsoft Edge downloaded, this app config will determine which browser corporate resources will be launched in.
+- If the user has both the Managed Browser and Microsoft Edge downloaded, this app config setting will determine which browser corporate resources will be launched in.

 | Key                              |  Value   |
 |----------------------------------|----------|